How To Prepare For A CNA Job Interview

 Research the Facility

 Gather information about your prospective employer before the interview.
 Information about the owner, the type of residents, the company’s mission and practices will not only help you decide if it’s a company you want to work for, but also help you carve out thoughtful questions you can ask the interviewer.
-Your insight could also set you apart from other candidates.
+The internet and social media sites are valuable resources that will aid your research.
+Use LinkedIn, Twitter, or Facebook to check the company’s activities or find common interests with the hiring manager.
+The company’s website will also highlight their mission, target population, and commitment to employees and the community.
+Your insight on company news, upcoming events, or history could also set you apart from other candidates.

 Every interview is different, but according to industry practices, there are common interview questions that may arise in a CNA interview.
 Search the web and talk with CNAs and nurses to compile a list of commonly asked questions.
 Once you have a list, prepare your response to those questions ahead of the interview.
 Practicing your response will boost your confidence during the interview.